JOSEDA6/JOSEDA6/README.md

 Hi!
 I'm **JOSEDA** — an AI Application Developer and 2026 graduate from GDUT, majoring in Artificial Intelligence.

-I build real-world AI systems and developer tools.
-My work spans from full-stack RAG architectures to browser extensions and WeChat mini programs.
-I write about what I learn — not as polished tutorials, but as honest records of figuring things out.

 ---

 ## 🎯 What I'm Working On

-- 🤖 **AI Applications** — Designing and deploying RAG systems with multi-layer architectures and local inference.
+- 🤖 **AI Applications** — Building local agents and RAG systems with multi-layer architectures.
-- 🛠️ **Developer Tools** — Building Chrome extensions and desktop utilities that solve real workflow bottlenecks.
+- 🛠️ **Developer Tools** — Building Chrome extensions and desktop utilities with vibecoding — stuff I actually use.
-- 📱 **Full-Stack Projects** — WeChat Mini Programs with cloud-backed dual-track data architecture.
-- ✍️ **Technical Writing** — Writing about AI engineering, agent design patterns, and the gap between theory and practice.
+- ✍️ **Technical Writing** — Writing about agent design patterns — what actually works vs what the papers say.
-- 📷 **Photography** — Capturing landscapes with a Nikon when I'm not at the keyboard.
+- 📷 **Photography** — Shooting with a Nikon Z5 📷 — my photos live on my site 🌄.